itsanushain/cyber-learning-log/http-reference.md

 HTTP for Pentesters — My Reference Notes

 Personal notes from TryHackMe "HTTP in Detail" + PortSwigger labs.
-Written in my own words as I learn.
+Written in my own words

 1. What HTTP actually is
 HyperText Transfer Protocol(HTTP) is the language a browser and a web server use to talk to each other.It's a request-reply protocol — the client sends a request,